 - The system has a hard time keeping up with the desired temperature settings

 - The home not feeling as comfortable as it should

 - Multiple repairs

 - An increase in utility usage

 Why replace an older Trane system with a new Trane system that offers high efficiency?

 High-efficiency systems will allow for better heating/cooling without having to increase your utility usage.
-The newer Trane air conditioners and furnaces will allow for more consistent temperatures throughout your Cincinnati, Columbus, or Dayton home offering more comfort.
+The newer Trane air conditioners and gas furnaces will allow for more consistent temperatures throughout your Cincinnati, Columbus, or Dayton home offering more comfort.

 Does Trane offer the same legacy of manufacturing a durable system just as it did decades ago?

 Trane is known as one of the top manufacturers in the heating and air conditioning industry.
 They prove their systems’ durability by placing multiple proto-types in extreme testing conditions before offering Trane units and Trane models to homeowners here in Ohio.